Morten Asser Karsdal

-Morten Asser Karsdal (born 2 September 1973) is a Danish molecular biologist and CEO of Nordic Bioscience, a Danish global drug development organization.
+Morten Asser Karsdal (born 2 September 1973) is a Danish molecular biologist and CEO of Nordic Bioscience, a Danish drug development company.

 Early life

-He earned an M.Sc. in Cell and Molecular Biology from the Technical University of Denmark (DTU) in 1998.
+Karsdal earned an M.Sc. in Cell and Molecular Biology from the Technical University of Denmark (DTU) in 1998.
 He received his Ph.D. in Bone and Cartilage Pharmacology from the University of Southern Denmark in 2004.

 Career

 Karsdal joined Nordic Bioscience in 2001 and became CEO in June 2010.
-He has written or co-written more than 500 peer-reviewed articles, achieving more than 21,000 citations and has given talks at scientific conferences around the world.

 Karsdal is recognized for his expertise in biomarker development, including biomarkers that reflect connections between the extracellular matrix and disease biology.
 He has done extensive research in the field of rheumatology (rheumatoid arthritis and osteoarthritis), diabetes and fibrosis.